mircealungu/mircea/thoughtstream.md

+**Jul 29**

+Morning coffee discussing with my father a quote from a book: "In our culture people put more effort in the job than in the family".
+And we both agree: he didn't do that.
+He put family first.
+Good?
+Bad?
+Who knows.

+**Jul 28**

+My answer to the two questions from the [interview](https://youtu.be/qRY-foz-ZAw?t=2364) with Robert Waldinger on happiness:

+**Why are you alive?** To make the world ever so slightly better.

+**For what are you willing to die today?** I can list people for which I would die.
+I don't think I would die for an idea.

+It was interesting to see the answer of the host on would you die for your country?
+I wrote about this before: I don't think our generation is ready to die for the abstract concept of a nation anymore.

+**

+If you do your work because you want to serve.
+Remember to always ask: *Is this going to serve?*.

+**Jul 26**

+The elites in the US have had it so easily that they started this meaningless attack on meritocracy.
+If they are to stay relevant, they have to reverse it.
+Unless they realize that they casnt even keep up?

+**Jul 24**

+Fischer: do not let their piece in your half court.
+As soon as it enters, as soon as you shoo it out.

+**Jul 20**

+Lunch with L. Realizing that making choices is hard when they fall outside of an overall goal.
+As per Alice in Wonderland: if you don't know where you're going, any way will do.

 **Jul 19**

 Seeing a 3yo watch cartoons is a thing of wonder: the wide eyes, the 100% focus.
 How much would I be able to learn if I had the same focus?